f5devcentral/f5-ci-docs/docs/cilium/cilium-bigip-info.rst

 .. warning::

-   This feature is in beta, and is currently incompatible with network policy.
+   This feature is in beta, and is currently incompatible with Cilium L7 policy.
    The instructions below will specify to disable network policy in order to enable the feature for getting started.
 This restriction will be lifted when the feature graduates from beta.
 This work is tracked in :gh-issue:`17694`.